abhin4v/abhin4v.github.io/about.md

 It uses the [Hakyll] library as the base for static website generation, along with [Staticman] for the static comments support.
 Website styling is done with [SCSS] and interactivity is added using [JQuery].
 The PDF files are generated using headless [Google Chrome] browser with [this tool] running on [node.js].

 The website is run using the [hastatic] server for [docker].
 It is hosted on [Digital Ocean], behind [Cloudflare] for caching.
-Builds are done automatically using [Travis CI].
+Builds are done automatically using a self-hosted [Drone CI] instance.

 [LinkedIn]: http://in.linkedin.com/in/abhinavsarkar
 [StackOverflow]: https://stackoverflow.com/story/abhinavsarkar